Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 To get the best out of Emilia-Romagna, I suggest booking an apartment rental in Bologna for the duration of your stay and taking day trips by train.
 Bologna is brilliantly located — you can get to Venice, Florence, Milan, or Rome in under two hours on high speed trains, and you can make it to towns like Parma, Modena, Ferrara, Rimini, and Ravenna in less than an hour each way.

-Mario and I stayed with the other bloggers at the Blogville apartment for a few days, then moved on to the apartments of the Hotel Metropolitan.
-This is a very nice, very modern luxury property in a perfect location off Via Independienza, and we had a great stay.
+I stayed with the other bloggers at the Blogville apartment for a few days, then moved on to the apartments of the Hotel Metropolitan.
+This is a very nice, very modern luxury property in a perfect location off Via Independienza, and I had a great stay.
 It runs at about €150 ($193) per night.

 Emilia-Romagna is a fabulous place to visit, with something for everyone, and I can’t recommend it enough.